Sarajevo square

 Companies

-• We recommend BH Mobile for most travelers
+• I recommend BH Telecom for most travelers who want a physical SIM

-There are three main service providers in Bosnia, collectively covering around 80% of the population.
-Most of the country is still using 3G, although a limited amount of 4G/LTE service is available in urban areas.
+There are three main service providers in Bosnia, collectively covering around 90% of the country.
+4G/LTE service was late arriving, but is now widely available in urban areas and many parts of the countryside.
+There’s no 5G yet.

 The main providers are: